Return home | Return to previous page |

 and responded that, “Yes, it’s 133 minutes.”

-and immediately thereafter she suffered an aneurysm, and so I’ll never see that tape again.
+So I’ll never see that tape again.

-and when we later met, he ran off another VHS for me.
+So he ran off another VHS for me.

 So, by something resembling a miracle, I had it in my hands again, almost right away!